 This type of migration is often called “Lift-n-Shift”.

-While lift-n-shift is a valid way to very quickly get your application out of your data center and into a cloud-based data centre, it doesn’t do anything to make your application cloud friendly.
+While lift-n-shift is a valid way to very quickly get your application out of your data center and into a cloud-based data center, it doesn't do anything to make your application cloud friendly.

 The cloud can and does provide significant cost benefits for users that take advantage of the dynamic allocation capabilities of cloud resources.

-But it typically can’t compare in cost to the basic, static infrastructure provided by a non-cloud data centre.
+But it typically can't compare in cost to the basic, static infrastructure provided by a non-cloud data center.
 When you use the dynamic capabilities of the cloud, you can save money.
-If you simply lift-n-shift, you typically don’t save money and often spend more.#3 Serverless Solves All My Problems
+If you simply lift-n-shift, you typically don't save money and often spend more.

 It's easy to get caught up in the hype of the cloud, and the latest and greatest cloud service offering often seem like the solution to all your problems.